Hydroseeding Services in Fairhaven, MA

 The slurry is applied through hoses that spray the mixture evenly over the prepared surface.

 Application thickness is carefully controlled.
-Mulch applied too thin fails to retain moisture or protect seed, while excessive mulch can restrict emergence.
-The slurry is applied at a balanced thickness that protects seed while allowing grass to establish efficiently.
+Mulch applied too thin fails to retain moisture or protect the seed, while excessive mulch can restrict emergence.
+The slurry is applied at a balanced thickness that protects the seed while allowing the grass to establish efficiently.

 Timing is planned around weather conditions.
 Hydroseeding is not applied ahead of heavy rain events that could cause washout before the slurry sets.
 Applications are scheduled to allow the mixture time to bond to the soil surface before significant rainfall.